Thomick/DL-Chess/README.md

 # DL-Chess-Project
-Project for the Deep Learning Course of ENS Ulm
+Project by Thomas MICHEL and Gabriel JEANTET for the Deep Learning Course of ENS Ulm